Battle Organization of Russian Nationalists: Crimes

 Under the direction of Goryachev, several murders were committed by members of BORN.
 Such homicides had been carried out with the intent to spread far-right ideals as well as propagate fear amongst their political adversaries.
 Not all of BORN's followers approved of such killings, however - as some of its members claimed they merely wanted the group to simply be a political organization rather than an extremist paramilitary gang of combatants.
 The actions of the group involved numerous murders and attempted murders, leading to the deaths of at least ten people.

-On the early morning of October 10th, 2008, 27-year-old Antifa leader and anti-racist Trojan skinhead Fyodor "Nok" Filatov was approached by four to eight BORN members armed with knives who cornered the unsuspecting Filatov as he was departing from his apartment building on his way to work.
+On the early morning of 10 October 2008, 27-year-old Antifa leader and anti-racist Trojan skinhead Fyodor "Nok" Filatov was approached by four to eight BORN members armed with knives who cornered the unsuspecting Filatov as he was departing from his apartment building on his way to work.
 He would end up dying later that day in a Moscow-area hospital via the lethal stab wounds he sustained from the attack.
 Two days after Fyodor Filatov's murder, the group promptly boasted about killing him on neo-Nazi internet forums.

+Shortly before noon on 5 December 2008 around 10 members of BORN attacked the village of Zhabkino, the attackers opened fire on two Tajik immigrants, injuring both of them, one of the two men got away while a 20-year-old man named Salohitdin Muhabbatshovich Azizov was beheaded, Azizov's head was found the next day in a trash can in Moscow, BORN later claimed responsibility for the attack and the man's beheading, however no known arrests have been made.
+Azizov was from the Shahritus district, Khatlon Region.